TreeGAN: Incorporating Class Hierarchy into Image Generation: Introduction

 \section{Introduction}

-Conditional image generation (CIG)~\cite{DBLP:journals/corr/MirzaO14} refers to the task of generating a set of images given a class label, where the generated images are aimed to be from this class.
-CIG has broad applications such as data augmentation~\cite{DBLP:conf/cvpr/BailoHS19,DBLP:conf/aaai/SinghDS19,DBLP:conf/eccv/MilzRS18}, style transfer~\cite{DBLP:conf/accv/HobleyP18,DBLP:conf/cvpr/AzadiFKWSD18,DBLP:conf/aaai/WangTZSL0J20}, and image synthesis~\cite{DBLP:conf/cvpr/LiuLGWL19,DBLP:conf/aaai/Cao0WGS20,DBLP:conf/aaai/ChaGK19}, to name a few.
-In real world applications, classes do not exist independently, but rather having relationships.
-They are typically organized into a hierarchy where children of a node represent the sub-classes of a class.
+\IEEEPARstart{C}{onditional} image generation (CIG)~\cite{DBLP:journals/corr/MirzaO14} refers to the task of generating a set of images given a class label, where the generated images are aimed to be from this class.
+CIG has broad applications such as data augmentation~\cite{DBLP:conf/cvpr/BailoHS19,DBLP:conf/eccv/MilzRS18}, style transfer~\cite{DBLP:conf/accv/HobleyP18,DBLP:conf/aaai/WangTZSL0J20}, and image synthesis~\cite{DBLP:conf/cvpr/LiuLGWL19,DBLP:conf/aaai/Cao0WGS20,DBLP:conf/aaai/ChaGK19}, to name a few.
+In this work, we consider the problem of generating image sets given a collection of classes: for each class, generate a set of images belonging to this class.
+For example, given a set of animal classes including tiger, cat, snake, etc., we would like to generate a set of tiger images, a set of cat images, and so on.
+Existing CIG methods treat these classes as independent and generate a set of images for each class individually without considering their relationships.
+In real world applications, classes are typically organized into a hierarchy where children of a node represent the sub-classes of a class.
 The hierarchical relationship between classes provides very valuable semantic clues for generating more realistic images.
-For example, if we know two classes are siblings in the hierarchy, their images should share certain commonality visually and semantically.
+One clue could be: if we know class $A$ has smaller tree distance with $B$ than $C$, then the images of class $A$ should be more visually and semantically similar to $B$ than $C$.
+For example, in the oncology of animals, tiger is closer to cat than snake; therefore tiger images should be more similar to cat images than to snake images.
+Another clue could be: if class $A$ is a descendant of class $B$, then the images of class $A$ should inherit the visual and semantic attributes of class $B$.
+For instance, tiger and cat are both under the class of mammal; therefore the generated images for tiger and cat should share the attributes of mammal, such as having hair or fur.
 Such prior knowledge derived from class hierarchy should be incorporated into generative models to guide image generation.
-However, existing CIG works ignore the class hierarchy: for each class, a generative model is trained to generate images belonging to this class, without considering the relationship with other classes.